 Foreign filing is expensive, especially when filing in foreign countries that need translation, e.g., China, Japan, Korea, Brazil.
 The cost of translation, filing, request for examination, and foreign associate fees for a normal size application is at least $6,000.
 For long applications, this can easily rise to over $10,000.
 Western European countries can be filed in a group application through the EPO (European patent office).
 That can be done in English, but the costs are still likely to be $7,000 – $8,000 for filing, request for examination, and foreign associate fees.
 And here again those costs will go way up for long applications.
 Another consideration is that many patent attorneys write lots and lots of claims.
 That’s usually a terrible idea for foreign filing, because that adds tremendously to the cost, and because reducing the number of claims requires more work on the part of the patent attorney.

 Foreign prosecution usually takes at least three to five years from filing to grant.
 The process is even longer in practice because patent applicants usually delay their foreign filings until about a year after filing their U.S. utility application (without PCT) and about two years after filing their U.S. utility application (with PCT).
-Additional delays can occur where the applicant fails to request examination when filing the foreign application.
+Additional delays can occur when the applicant fails to request examination when filing the foreign application.

 As in the U.S., there are ways of speeding up prosecution.
 The EPO, for example, will generally accelerate examination upon request, without any justification and even without paying any additional fees.
 Some countries also tend to follow the lead of other countries, granting patents in their countries when they learn of similar grants in the U.S. or EPO.